kychow/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- Layout has been changed to constraint layout, edges have been snapped
+- Save button has been centered
+- logo image has been added

 ## Video Walkthrough